 Here are some sailing themed videos and movies that we have encountered over the years that you may find of interest.
 They’re in no particular order.
-As we come across them we just added them to the list.
 The ones at the bottom of the page are direct from YouTube.
 The short reviews are taken from Amazon, iTunes or Google Play.
-Most of these contain Amazon links, for which we earn a (very) small amount as an Amazon Associate from qualifying purchases, (but this doesn’t cost you any extra(!)
+Most of these contain Amazon links, for which we earn a (very) small amount as an Amazon Associate from qualifying purchases, but this doesn’t cost you any extra(!)
 To see our attempt at a comprehensive list, please visit sailingmovies.net.

 Deep Water (2007) is the stunning true story of the first solo, non-stop, round-the-world boat race, and the psychological toll it took on its competitors.
 Amateur sailor Donald Crowhurst almost immediately comes apart as he faces the isolation of nine months on the high seas.